goomon/kafka-demo-python/README.md

 ```
 * Target file

-    You should write the commands below in `docker/` directory.
+    You should execute the commands below in `docker/` directory.
 Otherwise, volume files are created in project root directory.
     * `docker/kafka-single.yml`

         This is for single kafka broker and single zookeeper environment.
         ```shell
+      $ pwd # <your path>/python-kafka/docker
-      docker-compose -f kafka-single.yml up
+      $ docker-compose -f kafka-single.yml up
         ```

     * `docker/kafka-cluster.yml`